 - Developing new and further distributing old but viable and time-tested synergetic technologies, such as books have been so far.

-- Developing AI technologies that have tighter feedback and control loops, compared to, for example, more independent or utility maximisation based approaches.
+- Developing AI technologies that have tighter feedback and control loops, compared to, for example, more independent or unlimited utility maximisation based approaches.

 I would like to introduce an AI-related idea I have had for a couple of years.

 Implementing of that idea might reduce the opposition between humans and machines.

 For more than twelve years I have been working mostly in the field of AI.